Georgy5/quote-editor/README.md

 # README

-Learn Hotwire with Turbo Rails tutorial https://www.hotrails.dev/turbo-rails
+Implementation of the Turbo Rails tutorial by Alexandre Ruban https://www.hotrails.dev/turbo-rails to learn Hotwire

 * Ruby version\
   Ruby 3 and Rails 7